Preparing For Your Initial Consultation With Calgary Family Law Lawyers

 - Make and bring a list of all your assets and liabilities;

-- Bring any important or urgent financial information;
+- Bring any essential or urgent financial information;

-- For example: if your house is listed for sale or just sold, or if your partner is dissipating funds from a certain account bring a statement to show these changes;
+– For example: if your house is listed for sale or just sold, or if your partner is dissipating funds from a particular account, bring a statement to show these changes;

 - Your Pre-Nuptial Agreement or Cohabitation Agreement, if relevant;